deveel/deveel.ocm.openapi-docs/webhooks/inbound-messages.md

 The system allows to subscribe to the routing of messages sent from individuals to a **Terminal** (eg. a _telephone number_ or an _email address_) that is registered by a tenant (see the paragraph below).

-These messages are transported to the consumer through a _webhook_ of a specific kind, named **Message Receiver**: this can be configured by the users of the customers ahead of time (see the paragraph below).
+These messages are transported to the consumer through a _webhook_ of a specific kind, named **Message Route**: users of the customers can subscribe to such delivert ahead of time (see the paragraph below).

 The payload of such events are typically specifying the following properties: